kallaspriit/jquery-slider/README.md

 jQuery Slider Plugin
 ====================

-**Minimal, unobtrusive and simple to use horizontal jQuery plugin to turn text inputs into sliders.**
+**Minimal, unobtrusive and simple to use horizontal jQuery slider plugin.**

 Features
 --------